Why Psychoanalysis?

 No Ordinary Suffering

-In today’s culture, we are ever aware of a state of flux, producing incessant change and with it a transience of identity.
-As the moorings of identity loosen with the prospect of each new step, anxiety is unbound and the subject suffers its effects in the form of their symptom.
-Although transient in form, the symptom gives consistency to the subject who suffers it.
+In today’s culture with its incessant state of flux, is destabilising identities; calling them into question at every turn.
+As the moorings of identity loosen, anxiety is unbound and the subject experiences its symptomatic effects as inhibitions, symptoms, and anxieties (Freud).
+Although its forms are transient, the symptom gives a place and consistency to the subject who suffers it.
 So, for psychoanalysis, the symptom is an attempt at a solution and acts to bind and to localise identity and anxiety.

 Psychoanalysis takes up the question of suffering beyond any notion of ‘quick fix’ or short term solutions of erasing symptoms.
 While experience demonstrates that psychoanalysis has therapeutic effects, treatments aiming at these directly tends to reinforce symptoms.